Standardized Validation Rule API¶

 In the following sections we will go over the listed methods in detail.

-Every method by default takes the Python self
+Every method by default takes the Python self parameter as its first

 argument.
 Its presence is assumed and will not be mentioned unless